-Institute on Aging works to enhance the quality of life for adults as they age by enabling them to maintain their health, well-being, independence and participation in the community.
+Institute on Aging works to enhance the quality of life for aging adults and adults living with disabilities, enabling them to maintain their health, well-being, independence and participation in the community.

-We serve a diverse population of older adults and disabled adults by providing innovative, community-based programs that enable our clients to live at home for as long as possible.
+We provide innovative, community-based programs that enable our clients to live at home for as long as possible.
 We serve as an essential partner in the continuum of care by providing health services, social and emotional support, and education and advocacy.

 Who We Serve